urkesh-org/DABI/README.md

 # DABI: Digital Analysis of Bibliographical Information

-Generate static website from .md pages, using flat-files database databases, page metadata and MarkDown.
+Generate static website from .md pages, using flat-file databases, page metadata and MarkDown.

 ## How It Works